dimo414/bkt/README.md

 the temporary directory selected by default.

 In general, if you are not the only user of your system it's wise to configure your `TMPDIR` to a location only you can access.
+If that is not possible use `BKT_TMPDIR` to configure a custom temporary directory specifically for `bkt`.

 ## Patterns and Tips